Xi says no more ‘bullying’ as China marks party centenary

 The loudest rounds of applause and cheering came when Xi said that Chinese people would “no longer allow any alien powers to bully and oppress us”, and that anyone who tried to do so would “be badly battered by the Chinese nation’s perseverance”.

-“No one should underestimate Chinese nation’s will and power to fight against foreign power,” Xi added.
+“No one should underestimate the Chinese nation’s will and power to fight against foreign power,” Xi added.

+As Xi was delivering his speech in Beijing, social media saw a flurry of celebratory posts.

+The landing pages of nearly all social media platforms featured meticulously designed celebratory posters; in WeChat Moments feed, roughly the equivalent of Facebook’s news feed, people posted congratulatory messages and photos, with words such as “happy birthday – our great CCP”; and on Weibo, China’s Twitter-like social media platform, the CCP centenary topics swept across the trending topic list, with the topic #CCPTurns100Today garnering more than five billion views.

 The centenary celebrations in Beijing began with a flypast as about 30 military aircraft formed a “100” in the skies above the cheering crowds.
 There were also trumpets and horns blasting communist songs, and 100-gun salutes fired into the sky in extravagant celebrations of national pride.